Open-Systems-Pharmacology/OSP-PBPK-Model-Library/S-Mephenytoin/S_Mephenytoin-Report.md

 Only limited clinical PK and ADME data are available.
 Mephenytoin is soluble and rapidly absorbed with a Tmax of 1 hour.
 The mean half-life in human is 6.8 hours.
 No hints for dose non-linearity could be found in literature.

 Mephenytoin is the mixture of the two enantiomers S- and R-Mephenytoin.
-S-Mephenytoin is mainly metabolised via CYP2C19.
-Only a very minor part is metabolised by CYP2C9.
-The R-enantiomer is not metabolised by CYP2C19.
+S-Mephenytoin is mainly metabolized via CYP2C19.
+Only a very minor part is metabolized by CYP2C9.
+The R-enantiomer is not metabolized by CYP2C19.
 The clearance of S-Mephenytoin in CYP2C19 EM is 40 to 100-fold higher than in PM.

 # 2 Methods